icons8/lunacy-docs/docs/export_new.md

 1. Select the layer you want to export.
 2. Define the **export settings** or use a **preset**.
 3. In the **Export** section of the **right panel**, press the **Publish to Web** button (<embed type="image/svg+xml" alt="export_upload_to_cloud" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/RZuTFd-iZ0mo25jqpPuRGg.svg" width="16" />).
-4. The Cloud export history list will appear below, displaying all previous uploads, starting from the most recent.
+4. The **Cloud export history** list will appear below, displaying all previous uploads, starting from the most recent.
 5. Click the copy link icon (<embed type="image/svg+xml" alt="export_copy_upload_link" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/GPNevuqpmEmBvILFhVFtyg.svg" width="12" />) next to the uploaded layer and share it:

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/export_copy_cloud.png" height="auto"><source src="/public/export_copy_cloud.mp4" type="video/mp4"></video>

-<div class="callout callout--info"> <p><strong>Note:</strong> Select a layer or frame and press <code>Alt + С + C</code> / <code>⌥ + С + C</code> to instantly upload it to Lunacy Cloud.
-Lunacy will automatically copy the link, so all you have to do is paste it anywhere to share it!
-This option is also available on the context menu. </div>
+Alternatively, select a layer or frame and press `Alt + С + C` / `⌥ + С + C` to instantly upload it to Lunacy Cloud.
+Lunacy will automatically copy the link, so all you have to do is paste it anywhere to share it.
+This option is also available on the context menu.

 For more tips and tricks, click <a href="https://lunacy.docs.icons8.com/tips/" target="_blank">here</a>.

 #### Cloud export history

 Lunacy keeps a history of your cloud uploads.
-To view it, click the Show all cloud uploads button in the Export section.
-The list will open up below the Export section:
+It opens up whenever you upload a layer to cloud, and you can view it anytime by clicking the **Show all cloud uploads** button in the **Export** section.

-<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/export_copy_cloud.png" height="auto"><source src="/public/export_copy_cloud.mp4" type="video/mp4"></video>

-Hover the cursor over a link to see a preview of the file and click the link icon to copy the shareable link.

 #### Deleting cloud uploads